Sometimes, one of the best outcomes of a criminal case may be for the judge to suspend a sentence. But what exactly does that mean for the defendant?

 A suspended sentence and your criminal record

 It’s crucial to understand that if a judge suspends your sentence, that doesn’t erase the conviction from your criminal record.
-That’s why it’s important to have experienced legal guidance as you go through the judicial system from the very start in order to best protect your future interests.
+That’s why it’s important to have an experienced Lakewood defense lawyer as you go through the judicial system from the very start in order to best protect your future interests.